iNavFlight/inav/docs/Geozones.md

   - Action: Ection to execute if an aircraft approaches the border of that Zone
   - Radius: Circular Zone only, Radius of the Circle
 - Move the Zone-Markers to the desired locations, to create a bordered area with the needed shape and size (Or change the radius in case of a Circular Zone)
+- To add additional vertices, click on the border-line of the zone you are editing.
+This will add a new vertex on that line to move around.
 - Add additional Zones as you like, Zones can be separated but also overlapping (See [Limitations]( ) for details

+## Additional Settings
+-

 ## Functions and Behaviors
 - Zone Type: Inclusive